 If you’re loyal to BP over other gas stations and you spend a decent amount of your budget on gas each month, then signing up for a BP credit card or BP Visa® might make great sense.
 There is one thing we’d caution you to remember, however.
 The regular variable APR for purchases is quite high so if you’re going to carry a balance from month to month, the interest will quickly wipe out the value of the rewards you earn.

+The credit card offers that appear on this site are from credit card companies from which this site may receive compensation.
+This compensation may impact how and where products appear on this site (including, for example, the order in which they appear).
+This site does not include all credit card companies or all available credit card offers.
 Credit Sesame is an independent comparison service provider.
 Reasonable efforts have been made to maintain accurate information throughout our website, mobile apps, and communication methods; however, all information is presented without warranty or guarantee.
-The editorial content on this page is not provided by any credit card issuer.
+The editorial content on this page (including, but not limited to, Pros and Cons) is not provided by any credit card issuer.
 Any opinions, analysis, reviews, or recommendations expressed here are author’s alone, not those of any credit card issuer, and have not been reviewed, approved or otherwise endorsed by any credit card issuer.
-The credit card offers that appear on this site are from credit card companies from which we may receive compensation.
-This compensation may impact how and where products appear on this site (including, for example, the order in which they appear).
-This site does not include all credit card companies or all available credit card offers.
 All images and trademarks are the property of their respective owners.

 Responses are not provided or commissioned by the bank advertiser.
 Responses have not been reviewed, approved or otherwise endorsed by the bank advertiser.
 It is not the bank advertiser’s responsibility to ensure all posts and/or questions are answered.